habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

     ![Screen shot of node.js tutorial output](/images/nodejs-tutorial-output.png)

 5. Finally, because of the configuration capabilities in Habitat, you can now re-run your docker container and update the message value when your Habitat service starts up.
-To do this, you must pass in a Docker environment variable with the following format: HAB_PACKAGENAME='keyname=newvalue'.
+To do this, you must pass in a Docker environment variable with the following format: `HAB_PACKAGENAME='keyname=newvalue'`.

     > Note: The package name in the environment variable must be uppercase and any dashes must be replaced with underscores.